Transmission Connection Point Forecasts for Victoria

 • make no representation or warranty, express or implied, as to the currency, accuracy, reliability or completeness of the information in this publication; and

-• are not liable (whether by reason of negligence or otherwise) for any statements, opinions, information or other matters contained in or derived from this document, or any omissions from it, or in respect of a person’s use of the information in this publication.
+• are not liable (whether by reason of negligence or otherwise) for any statements, opinions, information or matters contained in or derived from this publication, or any omissions from it, or for any use of the information.

 Acknowledgement

-AEMO acknowledges, in alphabetical order, AusNet Services, Citipower, Essential Energy, Jemena, Powercor and United Energy, for their support, co-operation, and contribution in providing data and information used in these forecasts.
+AEMO acknowledges, in alphabetical order, AusNet Services, CitiPower, Jemena, Powercor, and United Energy, for their support, cooperation, and contribution in providing data and information used in these forecasts.

 Background

-The connection point forecasting methodology directly incorporates the effects on demand due to population growth and embedded technologies such as photovoltaics, batteries and electric vehicles.
-Forecasts of maximum and minimum demand are produced for connection points independently, and the resulting forecasts are described as "non-coincident".
-Forecasts of connection point demand are also produced for times of regional maximum and minimum demand, and these are described as "coincident" forecasts.
-The "coincident" forecasts are reconciled to regional forecasts from AEMO’s 2020 Electricity Statement of Opportunities
+The connection point forecasting methodology directly incorporates the effects on demand due to population growth and consumer energy resources (CER) such as photovoltaics (PV), batteries, and electric vehicles.
+Forecasts of maximum and minimum demand are produced for each connection point independently (described as non-coincident forecasts), and also at times of regional maximum and minimum demand (described as coincident forecasts).
+The non-coincident forecasts presented here are reconciled to the latest regional forecasts from AEMO’s Electricity Statement of Opportunities (ESOO).
+Forecasts for CER are included in the modelling inputs consistent with the forecasts underpinning the latest ESOO regional forecasts1, alongside population growth projections.

 Refer to the dynamic interface for detailed information on individual connection points.
-In the following figures and tables, some directly connected industrial loads are excluded due to confidentiality.
+In the following figures and tables, some large industrial loads directly connected to the transmission network are excluded to maintain confidentiality.

-Figure 1: Forecast average annual growth in maximum operational demand for summer (10% POE) as percentage of actual maximum operational demand in 2019-20
+Figure 1: Forecast average annual growth in maximum operational demand for summer (10% probability of exceedance [POE]) as percentage of actual maximum operational demand in 2023-24

-Figure 3: Forecast average annual growth in minimum operational demand for summer (90% POE) as percentage of actual maximum operational demand in 2019-20
+Figure 3: Forecast average annual growth in minimum operational demand for summer (90% POE) as percentage of actual minimum operational demand in 2023-24

-Tables 1 and 2 list the drivers of large changes in operational demand over the 10-year forecast period.
-Changes are considered large if the average annual growth rate exceeds 2% of the actual maximum operational demand in 2019-20.
+Table 1 lists the drivers of large changes in operational maximum demand over the 10-year forecast period.
+Changes are considered “large” if the average annual change exceeds 2% of the actual maximum operational demand in 2023-24 (approximately 2% per year of the base-year peak demand).
+Table 1 covers maximum demand (peak load) increases or decreases above this threshold.

 Season